US defense chief visits North Africa, World War II cemetery

-TUNIS, Tunisia (AP) — U.S. Defense Secretary Mark Esper met with Tunisia’s president Wednesday, kicking off a North African tour amid growing regional concern about lawlessness in Libya.
+TUNIS, Tunisia (AP) — U.S. Defense Secretary Mark Esper met with Tunisia’s president Wednesday, kicking off a North African tour amid growing concern about lawlessness in Libya.

 Esper is expected to travel to Algeria on Thursday and Morocco on Friday, according to a statement from the U.S. Embassy in Tunis.
+It is his first trip to Africa as defense secretary.

 Esper met with Tunisian President Kaïs Saied and Tunisian Defense Minister Brahim Bartagi.
-He then visited the American military cemetery in Carthage to pay respects to the more than 6,500 U.S. soldiers who were killed or disappeared in the region during World War II, according to the American Battle Monuments Commission.
+He then visited the American military cemetery in Carthage to pay respects to the more than 6,500 U.S. soldiers killed or missing in action in the region during World War II, according to the American Battle Monuments Commission.

+Talks focused on defense, security and the fight against terrorism, according to a statement by the Tunisian president’s office.

 Tunis and Washington maintain close military cooperation, notably in training Tunisian forces and securing Tunisia’s southern border with Libya.
 The U.S. and Germany have helped establish an electronic surveillance system to prevent infiltration across the border.